GokulNathReddy/KDE-Dots/README.md

-# This is my Layan Rice Dot-Files
+### This is the Layan Rice Dot-Files From XEroLinux

+<h1 align="center">This is just a small taste of what XeroLinux is not the whole.<br /> For the whole experience must install and use it.</h1>

 ### Disclaimer

-I would like to clarify one very important aspect of ricing.
+I also would like to clarify one very important aspect of ricing.
 Rice uses custom themes, and those might not get updated very often, if at all by their respective developers/artists, which might result in some parts of the system and apps not to get themed correctly.
 That, my friends, is unfortunately out of my hands.

 ![XeroLayan](https://i.imgur.com/pkJa46J.png)